GoogleCloudPlatform/cloud-deploy-samples/custom-targets/git-ops/quickstart/QUICKSTART.md

 For information about the `build_and_register.sh` script, see the [README](../README.md#build)

-## 5. Create Github Repository and Personal Access Token (PAT)
+## 5. Create GitHub Repository and Personal Access Token (PAT)

-Create a [new Github repository](https://github.com/new) where the manifests will be written to when deploying.
-Set the repository and owner as an environment variables:
+Create a [new GitHub repository](https://github.com/new) with a README since the quickstart depends on the existence of a `main` branch.
+The rendered manifests will be written to this repository during the deployment process.
+Set the repository and owner as environment variables:

 ```shell
 export GIT_REPO="YOUR_REPO" # e.g. my-test-repo